When should I start investing in Mutual Funds?

 Market capitalisation is the average of full market capitalisation of the stock on all recognised stock exchanges where it’s listed, or the full market capitalisation of the stock on the single exchange where it’s listed.
 Fund managers invest in companies as per the fund’s investment objective and investors know what they are investing in.
 Read more

 In this digital and information age, it has become relatively easy to keep track of investment and portfolio performance.
-While advisors are irreplaceable partners in your financial journey, it is best for investors to have a little knowledge about their own investments.
-Don’t worry, you don’t have to sit with mind-boggling spread-sheets and graphs.
+While financial experts like mutual fund distributors or investment advisors are irreplaceable partners in your financial journey, it is best for investors to have a little knowledge about their own investments.
 Read more

 From where do you get the vegetables for dinner?
 Do you grow them in your backyard, or purchase it from the nearest mandi/supermarket depending on what you need?
 Growing your own veggies is a great way of eating healthy food, but effort is spent on seed selection, manuring, watering, pest control, etc. Read more